 Support campers with physical, developmental, and behavioral disabilities by talking to parents and working with counselors.
 Expertise in working with children, especially kids with special needs, is required.
 Driver’s license required.

-Supervise support specialists and kitchen assistants, coordinate and oversee operations for dining hall, dish washing, camp store, office, photography, and pack-out food.
+Supervise a team of support specialists and kitchen assistants, and coordinate operations for dining hall, dishwashing, camp store, laundry, and pack-out food.

-Supervise program specialists, coordinate and oversee specialized activity areas, maintain supplies and equipment.
-Coordinate camp-wide activity schedules, meal hosting and all-camp events.
-Broad knowledge of camp program areas is required.
+Supervise program specialists, coordinate and oversee specialized activity areas such as archery, arts & crafts, low ropes challenge, nature, and outdoor living, maintain supplies and equipment.
+Coordinate camp-wide activity schedules and all-camp events.

 Supervise waterfront specialists, coordinate waterfront schedules, and oversee all water activities; maintain high safety standards.
 Also supervise campers and staff in Kiwanis (boating specialty unit).
 Lifeguard certification required.